rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 $ ./phase1.sh
 ```

 > Note: The script `phase1.sh` creates the infrastructure, and the script `phase2.sh` configures the bastion system.
-In case of an error, it is safe to just rerun any of these two scripts.
+In case of an error, it is safe to rerun any of these two scripts.
 In case of a successful execution, `phase1.sh` will invoke `phase2.sh`.

->> Don't try to run `phase2.sh` without a successful execution of `phase1.sh`.
+> Don't try to run `phase2.sh` without a successful execution of `phase1.sh`.

->> Don't try to install OpenShift without a successful execution of `phase2.sh`
+> Don't try to install OpenShift without a successful execution of `phase2.sh`

-# How to install OpenShift?
+## How to install the cluster?

 After a successful execution of the script `phase2.sh`, the infrastructure is ready for the cluster installation.